 - (3) If any party requests reassignment to a United States District Judge, the Clerk shall randomly assign a District Judge as presiding judge.
 In the absence of a future consent by all parties, the action shall be adjudicated pursuant to 28 U.S.C. § 636(b)(1)(A) and (b)(3); L.R.
 302(c)(17).
 Actions in which all parties have consented pursuant to 28 U.S.C. § 636(c) shall remained assigned to the Magistrate Judge only. - (I) Direct Assignments.
-Notwithstanding any other provision in Appendix A, the Judges of this Court have agreed that the following actions shall be directly assigned as follows. - (1) Criminal actions arising from a wire tap search warrant shall be directly assigned to the Judge who was assigned the wire tap search warrant. - (2) Civil forfeiture actions arising from a criminal action shall be directly assigned to the Judge who was assigned to the criminal action.
+Notwithstanding any other provision in Appendix A, in actions other than those encompassed by subsections (j) and (k), cases shall be assigned as follows: - (1) Criminal actions arising from a wiretap search warrant shall be directly assigned to the Judge who was assigned the wiretap search warrant. - (2) Civil forfeiture actions arising from a criminal action shall be directly assigned to the Judge who was assigned to the criminal action.
 If the civil forfeiture action is filed prior to the criminal action, the Judge initially assigned the civil forfeiture action shall be directly assigned to the criminal action. - (3) All civil actions initiated by non-prisoner plaintiffs from Butte, Lassen, Modoc, Plumas, Shasta, Siskiyou, Tehama, and Trinity counties shall be directly assigned to the Magistrate Judge sitting in Redding.
-The direct assignment of these cases would be for those purposes anticipated by these Rules, including resolution of discovery disputes, conducting of settlement conferences, and holding jury trials with consent of the parties. - (4) All civil actions where defendants reside in Inyo and Kern counties shall be directly assigned to the Magistrate Judge sitting in Bakersfield.
-The direct assignment of these cases would be for those purposes anticipated by these Rules including resolution of discovery disputes, conducting of settlement conferences, and holding jury trials with consent of the parties.
+When initially assigned, some may be assigned to the Magistrate Judge only, as provided in subsection (m).
+Except as provided in subsection (m), the direct assignment of these cases would be for those purposes anticipated by these Rules, including resolution of discovery disputes, conducting of settlement conferences, and holding jury trials with consent of the parties. - (4) All civil actions where defendants reside in Inyo and Kern counties shall be directly assigned to the Magistrate Judge sitting in Bakersfield.
+When initially assigned, some may be assigned to the Magistrate Judge only, as provided in subsection (m).
+Except as provided in subsection (m), the direct assignment of these cases would be for those purposes anticipated by these Rules, including resolution of discovery disputes, conducting of settlement conferences, and holding jury trials with consent of the parties. - (m) Direct Assignments to Magistrate Judges.
+Notwithstanding any other provision of Appendix A, (and excluding those cases encompassed by subsections (j) and (k) above) when initially assigned, a percentage of civil cases as the Court from time-to-time determines by general order to be appropriate, shall be directly assigned to a Magistrate Judge only. - (1) The parties shall be given notice of their right to proceed before a Magistrate Judge pursuant to 28 U.S.C.
+636(c).
+Such notice shall be transmitted by the